 For more information on the RAPP program view BC RAPP website

-If you have an iPhone, you can now report illegal dumping and other environmental related violations using the BCWILDLIFE FEDERATION Conservation App.
+You can now report illegal dumping and other environmental related violations on your smart phone using the BCWILDLIFE FEDERATION Conservation App.
 The app makes it easy for users to take geo-reference, time-stamped photos or videos.
 To download the free app, visit ITUNES on your iPhone and search “Conservation APP”.

 What to Record